-We understand that a situation may arise that could force you to cancel or postpone your surgery.
+• We understand that a situation may arise that could force you to cancel or postpone your surgery.
 If this should happen, please call us as soon as possible at 434-227-5333 to discuss your situation.
 If we do not get enough notice, your deposit may not be refunded.
+Please refer to the surgical estimate for the policy on cancellation and rescheduling fee's.